ShaanGondalia/SLogo/doc/plan/DESIGN_PLAN.md

 ### Model and View representations of the Turtle

 We discussed how we should separate the model and view representations of the turtles.
 The current solution is to have a TurtleModel and TurtleView.
 The TurtleModel is the object that commands directly update (as that should happen only in the model).
 THe View is updated whenever the model is updated, calling an external api that returns data about the model.
-The TurtleModel also contains information that is only really relavant to the view, such as the visibility of the turtle.
+The TurtleModel also contains information that is only really relevant to the view, such as the visibility of the turtle.
 This is necessary for our solution because the command PenDown must operate on the TurtleModel (back-end representation of the turtle), so that state must be stored in the model somewhere.

 An alternative to this solution would be to allow commands to operate directly on the TurtleView as well.
 This would allow the removal of certain view-specific instance variables from the model.
-Ultimately, we did not choose this option as it adds too much complexity and potentially violates the Model View separation princple (Commands are part of the model, they should not interact with the View directly).
+Ultimately, we did not choose this option as it adds too much complexity and potentially violates the Model View separation principle (Commands are part of the model, they should not interact with the View directly).

 ### When to update the view

 Our current solution does not use threading, so we need to explicitly figure out when the view gets updated.
 The current solution is to have the controller update the view after each command in the command tree is executed.

 An alternate solution would be to update the view in the commands themselves.
 Once again, we thought that this solution added too much complexity and violated the MVC architecture.

 ## Test Plan